lf-lang/lf-lang.github.io/packages/documentation/copy/en/topics/Reactions and Methods.md

 $end(Methods)$

-This reactor defines two methods `getFoo` and `add`. `getFoo` is qualified as a const method, which indicates that it has read-only access to the state variables.
-This is direclty translated to a C++ const method in the code generation process.
-The `getFoo` method receives no arguments and returns an integer (`int`) indicating the current value of the `foo` state variable.
+This reactor defines two methods `getFoo` and `add`. <span class="lf_cpp">`getFoo` is qualified as a const method, which indicates that it has read-only access to the state variables.
+This is direclty translated to a C++ const method in the code generation process.</span> The `getFoo` method receives no arguments and returns an integer (`int`) indicating the current value of the `foo` state variable.
 The `add` method returns nothing (`void`) and receives one interger argument, which it uses to increment `foo`.
 Both methods are visible in all reactions of the reactor.
 In this example, the reaction to startup calls both methods in order to read and modify its state.

 </div>